EtherealEngine/Blockchain-in-a-Box/packages/contracts/README.md

 npm run deploy-mainnetsidechain
 ```

 If everything goes as planned, a list of addresses will be returned to you -- these are the addresses of your contracts.
 Write them down!
-In order to access NFTs from your contracts later, you will need these addresses.
+In order to access assets from your contracts later, you will need these addresses.

 Once you've deployed to the sidechain, you can additionally deploy to the polygon network and mainnet ethereum.